-The OpenScape Desk Phone CP710 provides the option to disable the LAN port connection when a Wi-Fi Network is configured.
+The OpenScape Desk Phones CP210, CP410, and CP710 provide the option to disable the LAN port connection when a Wi-Fi network is configured.

 - 2. Enable or disable the LAN port. - When the LAN port is disabled, the Ethernet connection is not supported. - The LAN port may be disabled whether Wi-Fi LAN is enabled or disabled.
-When the LAN port is disabled the Wi-Fi LAN is automatically enabled, if not already enabled, and cannot be disabled.

-3. Click Submit.
+When the LAN port is disabled the Wi-Fi LAN is automatically enabled, if not already enabled, and cannot be disabled. - 3.
+Click Submit.